 If you need help, please use the mailing list and do NOT open items in the issue tracker on github.
 For details and additional support options have a look at http://www.openxpki.org/support.html.

-We have a vagrant setup for debian jessie and ubuntu trusty.
+We have a vagrant setup for debian buster.
 If you have vagrant you can just checkout the git repo, go to vagrant/debian and run “vagrant up test”.
 Provisioning takes some minutes and will give you a ready to run OXI install available at http://localhost:8080/openxpki/.

-To avoid an “untrusted package” warning, you should add our package signing key (works only on debian yet):
+To avoid an “untrusted package” warning, you should add our package signing key (you might need to install gpg before):

 As the init script uses mysql as default, but does not force it as a dependency, it is crucial that you have the mysql server and the perl mysql binding installed before you pull the OpenXPKI package:

 We strongly recommend to use a fastcgi module as it speeds up the UI, we recommend mod_fcgid as it is in the official main repository (mod_fastcgi will also work but is only available in the non-free repo):

 Note, fastcgi module should be enabled explicitly, otherwise, .fcgi file will be treated as plain text (this is usually done by the installer already):

 Some people reported that a2enmod is not available on their system, in this case try to install the apache2.2-common package.

 Now install the OpenXPKI core package, session driver and the translation package:

 apt install libopenxpki-perl openxpki-cgi-session-driver openxpki-i18n